 In the 2021 calendar year, the average price of gas advanced to $3.133 per gallon from the 2020 average of $2.242, representing a 39.7% increase.

-Average pricing for gasoline is one the major categories used by U.S. Labor Department’s Bureau of Labor Statistics (BLS) in calculating inflation but their volatility is also why they are excluded when the agency calculates core inflation rates.
+Pricing for gasoline is a major category used by U.S. Labor Department’s Bureau of Labor Statistics (BLS) in calculating inflation but their volatility is also why they are excluded when the agency calculates core inflation rates.

-The table below shows average annual prices of gasoline (all types) and those prices adjusted for inflation in 2017 dollars.
-It gives insights into how prices at the pump have changed over the years and how those prices compare when adjusted for inflation.
+The chart above and table below shows average annual prices of gasoline and those prices based on inflation in 2021 dollars.
+Specifically, they offer insights into how prices at the pump have changed over the years and how those prices compare after they have been adjusted for inflation.